Contact and Mesh tying

 • 2D:

----------------------------DESIGN LINE MORTAR CONTACT CONDITIONS 2D
+DESIGN LINE MORTAR CONTACT CONDITIONS 2D:

-for master/slave contact, or
+for master/slave contact (taken from contact2D_centrdiff.4C.yaml), or

----------------------------DESIGN LINE MORTAR CONTACT CONDITIONS 2D
+DESIGN LINE MORTAR CONTACT CONDITIONS 2D:

 The further parameters are:

-Application [Solidcontact | Beamtosolidcontact | Beamtosolidmeshtying] \
+Application: [Solidcontact | Beamtosolidcontact | Beamtosolidmeshtying]

-ConstitutiveLawID <num>
+ConstitutiveLawID: <num>

 Remarks:

-• The keyword Active declarates a surface pair to be in contact initially. it is only valid for slave surfaces (but Inactive must be given for Master surfaces as well if further parameters are given).
+• The keyword Active declares a surface pair to be in contact initially. it is only valid for slave surfaces (but Inactive must be given for Master surfaces as well if further parameters are given).
 The default is Inactive anyway, and it is not necessary to denote surfaces as being active, since a contact search is conducted in any case.

 • While all further parameters are optional, one must not miss any parameter between others; it is only possible to omit parameters at the end.

 • the parameters TwoHalfPass and RefConfCheckNonSmoothSelfContactSurface do only make sense for self contact.
-However, they also have to be entered in master/slave contact analyses, if the ConstitutiveLawID is given, since the position of parameters is crucial.

 Contact and symmetry conditions